cube-js/cube/guides/material-ui-dashboard/content/2_analytics_backend_with_cubejs.md

 Cube.js can generate a simple data schema based on the database’s tables.
 If you already have a non-trivial set of tables in your database, consider using the data schema generation because it can save time.

-For our backend, we select the `line_items`, `orders`, `products`, and `users` tables and click “Generate Schema.”
+For our API, we select the `line_items`, `orders`, `products`, and `users` tables and click “Generate Schema.”
 As the result, we'll have 4 generated files in the `schema` folder—one schema file per table.

 ![](/images/image-37.png)

 **Once the schema is generated, we can build sample charts via web UI.** To do so, navigate to the “Build” tab and select some measures and dimensions from the schema.

 The "Build" tab is a place where you can build sample charts using different visualization libraries and inspect every aspect of how that chart was created, starting from the generated SQL all the way up to the JavaScript code to render the chart.
-You can also inspect the Cube.js query encoded with JSON which is sent to Cube.js backend.
+You can also inspect the Cube.js query encoded with JSON which is sent to Cube.js API.

 ![](/images/image-05.png)